maquannene/MQTagManage/README.md

 ```
 #More
 If you just want show something by only use TagManageView, just `TagManageView.supportGesture = NO;`, it will close gestureoperate.
 Even you can custom gesture then add on TagManageView like TagManageViewGestureHelper to achieve you want.

+I am a junior developer, so Welcome to pointed out problem, fork and push.
+Thanks.

+The next step, add reuseQueue to promote efficiency and save memory.